z-riley/wurdsearch/README.md

 ## Usage Instructions

-1. Make sure MongoDB is [installed](https://www.mongodb.com/docs/manual/installation/) and running
+1. Make sure MongoDB is [installed](https://www.mongodb.com/docs/manual/installation/) and running on port 27017.

 2. Crawl some websites with `go run crawler/cmd/main.go`.
 Set up the seed websites and crawl depth in `main.go`